snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   To specify the database (e.g., only use local collection "lab"), use `repp make sequence -i pW256.gb -d lab`.

-  To also specify the primer database and a fragment database, use `repp make sequence -i pW256.gb -d lab -m primer_database -s frag_database`.
+  To also specify the primer database and a synthesized fragment database, use `repp make sequence -i pW256.gb -d lab -m primer_database -s frag_database`.
 This result in two csv files: "pW256.output-strategy.csv" and "pW256.output-reagents.csv".

   The first 5 columns of "pW256.output-strategy.csv" is shown below.
 Other columns (Match Pct, GC%, 50 low GC%, 50 high GC%, and Homopolymer) can help users decide whether certain fragments may be difficult to PCR or to synthesize.